imagej/imagej.github.io/_pages/scripting/macro.md

 This section contains a number of macros which you can use as starting points to write your own macros.

-If you're interested in performing a certain procedure for all files in a given folder, you might want to have a look a the tutorial *[How to apply a common operation to a complete directory](/tutorials/apply-operation-to-a-complete-directory)* or at the macro template that you can open in the [Script Editor](/scripting/script-editor) via {% include bc path='Templates | Macros | Process Folder'%}.
+If you're interested in performing a certain procedure for all files in a given folder, you might want to have a look a the tutorial [How to apply a common operation to a complete directory](/tutorials/apply-operation-to-a-complete-directory) or at the macro template that you can open in the [Script Editor](/scripting/script-editor) via {% include bc path='Templates | Macros | Process Folder' %}.

 ## Resizing to a given width of the selection bounds